 Most of the big bass in California are Florida-strain fish.
 Combine that with the warm climate and the fish have much more time to grow large than they do other areas of the country.
 A third factor in creating huge fish is the fact that many of these lakes are periodically stocked with bluegill, crappie, rainbow trout, shad and other baitfish that these black bass love to feast on.

 So, two baits you should consider right off the bat are swimbaits and crankbaits in natural colors to resemble these prey items.
 Especially when fishing deeper water.
 If you want an exceptionally large fish, step up the size of your bait.
 It's not unusual for serious California anglers to be throwing swimbaits that are eight or nine inches long.
 Some people have even been known to try saltwater baits for these monsters.

-Drop shot rigs tipped with plastic worms or senkos are also a popular way to probe deep water for suspended fish after the spawn.
+Drop shot rigs tipped with soft plastic worms or senkos are also a popular way to probe deep water for suspended fish after the spawn.
 The bass usually spawn around March and at that time of year, sight fishing with jigs is a popular way to target big fish.
 And of course, spinnerbaits are always a safe bet.

 Don't forget to try big, noisy topwater lures in the early morning hours when the bass are feeding in the shallows.